-Representation Number 32 (Appropriation Acts and Other Governing Statutes)
+Representation Number 31 (Appropriation Acts and Other Governing Statutes)

-• All financial transactions must be in accordance with legislative requirements, including those pertaining to accounts payable at year end, and must have been recorded in accordance with, and as appropriate, within the authorized limits of Appropriation Acts and other governing statutes.
+All financial transactions must be in accordance with legislative requirements, including those pertaining to accounts payable at year end, and must have been recorded in accordance with, and as appropriate, within the authorized limits of Appropriation Acts and other governing statutes.

 Reporting Crown corporations exercising Section 33 of the FAA authority must comply with the FAA, the Interpretation Act and the Criminal Code of Canada.
-They must also comply with the Treasury Board Policies, Treasury Board Secretariat publications and the Receiver General Manual and directives.
-Reporting organizations must also comply with the RGM Chapter 15, "Public Accounts Instructions", subsection 15.4.2, whichever is applicable, in order to disclose over expended amounts in the manuscript "Form A Summary of Source and Disposition of Authorities".
-Over expended balances as at fiscal year end, relating to budgetary and non-budgetary appropriations, must be disclosed and detailed in this paragraph by all reporting organizations.
+They must specifically comply with the Treasury Board Policies, Treasury Board Secretariat publications and the Receiver General Manual and directives.
+Reporting organizations must specifically comply with the RGM Chapter 15, "Public Accounts Instructions", subsection 15.4.2, in order to disclose overexpended amounts in the manuscript "Form A Summary of Source and Disposition of Authorities".
+Overexpended balances as at fiscal year end, relating to budgetary and non-budgetary appropriations, must be disclosed and detailed in this paragraph by all reporting organizations.